iterative/dvc.org/content/docs/studio/user-guide/model-registry/what-is-a-model-registry.md

 - [GTO] enables [semantic versioning] and stage transitions of artifacts.
-It creates metadata files and Git tags to register models and their versions and to promote the models to different stages (e.g. development, staging, production).
+It creates metadata files and Git tags to register models and their versions and to assign stages (e.g. development, staging, production) to them.
 - [MLEM] parses ML models and extracts model metadata including framework, methods, input / output data schema, and requirements.
 These metadata files contain your models’ details and point to the models’ file paths which could